Leros

 Ferryhopper recommends you dive into:

-• Penteli: This famous, large beach of Leros is located next to the Penteli, next to Vromolithos.
+• Penteli: this famous, large beach of Leros is located next to the Penteli, next to Vromolithos.
 Here you will find one of the largest beach bars on the island, while nearby there are other stores, tavernas and mini markets.

-• Dio Liskaria: It is a beautiful, windless cove with deep blue waters.
+• Dio Liskaria: it is a beautiful, windless cove with deep blue waters.
 The beach has umbrellas and sunbeds, while nearby you will find places for coffee and food.

-• Xirokampos: This large, sandy beach with deep waters is suitable for diving and snorkeling!
+• Xirokampos: this large, sandy beach with deep waters is suitable for diving and snorkeling!
 Near Xirokampos, there is a small rocky beach, Panagia Kavouradaina, for those seeking isolation and tranquility.

-• Agios Spyridonas: An idyllic small beach that has sand and pebbles.
+• Agios Spyridonas: an idyllic small beach that has sand and pebbles.
 It stands out for the clear blue waters and the shipwrecked boat on the shore.

-• Krithoni: It is one of the best-known organized beaches of Leros with clear waters, fine pebbles and umbrellas.
+• Krithoni: it is one of the best-known organized beaches of Leros with clear waters, fine pebbles and umbrellas.
 If you prefer natural shade, you can relax under the tall trees nearby.

-• Koulouki: Actually, these are 3 consecutive coves.
+• Koulouki: actually, these are 3 consecutive coves.
 They have fine, light sand, cool waters and are surrounded by imposing pines and lush vegetation.
 On the middle beach, there is a snack bar with snacks and drinks.

-• Merikia: This cute, quiet beach is located near Koulouki.
+• Merikia: this cute, quiet beach is located near Koulouki.
 It has crystal-clear waters and large tamarisk trees that offer their shade.

 • Agia Kiura: If you are looking for peaceful moments and cool, mirror-like waters, this beach is a must for you.
-Make sure you have necessary supplies with you, as it doesn’t have amenities.
+Make sure you have the necessary supplies with you, as it doesn’t have amenities.

-• Gourna: Known for its dark sand and clear, shallow waters.
+• Gourna: known for its dark sand and clear, shallow waters.
 It has umbrellas, but also trees that offer shade.
 Behind the beach, there are tavernas and cafes for visitors.

-windmill at the beach of Leros
+Windmill at the beach of Leros in Greece

-A traditional windmill on a rocky beach of Leros
+Traditional windmill on a rocky beach of Leros

-Sights and activities in Leros
+Sightseeing and activities in Leros

-Some attractions and activities in Leros are:
+Some of our favorite attractions and activities in Leros are:

 • Temple of Artemis in Partheni